 To create the dripping blood on our “Vampire Houses” We used the same technique for making candy apples.
 It’s almost as easy as boiling water, but you do need a candy thermometer.
 I love this digital one from Sur la Table.
 The melted sugar must get to 300 degrees or it won’t set when cooled and you will have a gloppy mess.
-My husband Jason made the one above.

 Whisk together 1/2 cup of powered sugar with about a tablespoon of water to make a white glaze.
 Paint the glaze over the house to create the vampires pale pallor.

 Place the assembled cookie house on a baking sheet lined with parchment paper or a Silpat.

 2 cups sugar

 3/4 cup water

 1/2 – 1 teaspoon red food coloring